schrockwell/bodyguard/README.md

 end
 ```

-In the event that a resource is nil, you may choose to trigger either "unauthorized" or "not found" behavior.
-The `handle_unauthorized/1` callback will be called by default.
+In the event that a resource is nil, you may choose to trigger either "unauthorized" (default) or "not found" behavior.
 This can be customized at the library level by setting the `nils` config option to either `:unauthorized` or `:not_found`.
-It can also be customized at the controller action level by passing the exact same option to the `authorize` macro.
+It can also be customized at the action level by passing the same option to the `authorize` macro.

 ### Additional Options

-`policy`: Override the policy module
+`policy` – Override the policy module

 ```elixir
 Authy.authorized?(user, :show, post, policy: Admin.Policy)